 We also process personal data relating to our employees’ dependants and emergency contacts, including their names, contact information and date of birth.
 We collect this information directly from our employees upon commencement of and during their employment.
 We use this information to handle emergency situations, manage expatriate or relocation arrangements, and to manage insurance and pensions schemes.
 The information may therefore be shared with authorised third parties where required for the purposes stated above.

 The legal basis for processing this information is that it is necessary for our legitimate interests (or those of a third party) to manage our international assignment, relocation, insurance and pensions schemes and to perform a contract with the individuals.

 We collect and process personal data relating to individuals associated with our suppliers, service providers and other business relations.
 Such information may include names, employer/entity name, business contact details, CVs, communications etc. We use this information as necessary to consider bids and tenders, to conclude and execute agreements with suppliers, service providers and other business relations and to communicate with, support and manage our relationship with such parties.
 Any personal data that is required for these purposes will be archived in accordance with the Norwegian Archiving Act.

-In addition, we carry out screening and integrity due diligence checks (“IDD”) of existing and potential third parties providing services and goods to our organisation, including counterparties, external fund managers, partners, and other business contacts (“third parties”).
+In addition, we carry out screening and integrity due diligence checks (“IDD”) of existing and potential third parties providing services and goods to our organisation, including counterparties, external fund managers, partners, advisory board members, and other business contacts (“third parties”).

 Such screenings cover individuals associated with third parties, such as owners, shareholders, directors, senior management and key personnel.
 The personal data collected will depend on the type of third party and the risks involved, but will generally include name, business role, contact information, listings in sanctions or restricted lists, political exposure, as well as information relating to corruption, crime, regulatory fines and penalties.

 We collect the personal data directly from the individuals or the third party, for example through questionnaires, from publicly available sources such as newspapers and official sanctions lists, and/or from external providers specialising in integrity due diligence checks.